Official watchOS 26 Compatibility List

 - With your iPhone updated, you’ll be able to install the watchOS 26 Developer Beta on your Apple Watch.

 There’s a lot more to see about today’s announcements.
-You can check, for instance, all the new features in iOS 26 and iPadOS 26.
-We have a list of novelties for macOS 26 as well, and a list of Macs the new version supports.
-Finally, there are all the details about watchOS 26, tvOS 26, and the all-new homeOS, alongside the compatible devices.
+You can check, for instance, all the new features in iOS 26 and iPadOS 26 — and the supported models.
+We have a list of novelties for macOS 26 Tahoe as well, and a list of Macs the new version supports.
+Finally, there are all the details about watchOS 26 and tvOS 26, alongside the compatible devices.